Haiti-Mt. Lebanon VIM Team -5

 At some point, we had about 45 children in a room that is 15 feet by 20 feet, with children bringing benches from outside for seating and elbow-to-elbow arrangement.
 It was a good morning.

-From Diane: The team continues to ask questions, listen, and learn about Haiti and the precious people we are meeting.
+The team continues to ask questions, listen, and learn about Haiti and the precious people we are meeting.
 My Internet session was cut short last night because electricity went off.
 I’ll try in another email to send some pictures.